cdapio/cdap/cdap-examples/README.md

 ## SparkMovieRating

-- An application that demonstrates the usage of Spark MLlib library.
+- An application that demonstrates the usage of the Spark *MLlib* library.
-- It computes the movie prediction based on the movie rating from an input stream.
+- It computes movie predictions based on the movie ratings in an input stream.

 ## SparkPageRank